 What kinds of computer glasses are there?

-Prescription or non-prescription computer glasses?
+Prescription vs. non-prescription computer glasses

-Lens tints or coatings?
+Lens tints vs. coatings

 Computer glasses come in a variety of lens tints and coatings.